eric1foard/quick-budget/README.md

 - On dashboard - have loan calculator - enter loans and their interest, and enter a monthly payment amount - calculates total interest paid, helps user find how much is appropriate to put towards loans.
 - When user comes to page, a series of instructions show (depending if they've been there before?
 Or a button in corner of screen asking them if they'd like instructions?
 - scrollspy on the budget page?
-- demo version without need to sign in

 ### Done!
 - ✓ Figure out how to structure DB.